Increase water intake

 - Rendle, D et al. (2018) Equine obesity: current perspectives.
 UK Vet Equine.
 Vol 2.

-Thanks to Dr Teresa Hollands, Senior Teaching Fellow (Veterinary Nutrition) at the University of Surrey for her assistance with the grazing advice.
+Thanks to Dr Teresa Hollands, Senior Teaching Fellow (Veterinary Nutrition) at the University of Surrey for her assistance with the grazing advice, and Dr James Risk MRCVS for his assistance with the water increase advice.